pat-fish/DeDash/README.md

 ### UI Overview

 ![](./web/public/UI-default.png)
-This is the main page of DeDash once the user logs in with their wallet, nearby restaurants are shown in a list in the middle with search functionality in the navbar above.
+This is the main page of **DeDash**.
+After the user logs in with their wallet, nearby restaurants are shown in a list in the middle with search functionality in the navbar above.

 ![](./web/public/UI-sorting.png)
 The nearby restaurants can be sorted by distance, reviews, or estimated time of delivery.